-Internationally acclaimed conductor, Nir Kabaretti, is the Music and Artistic director of the Santa Barbara Symphony and the Southwest Florida Symphony.
-In 2018 he was appointed Music Director of the Israel Sinfonietta Be'er Sheva.
+Internationally acclaimed conductor, Nir Kabaretti, is the Music and Artistic director of the Santa Barbara Symphony and the Israel Sinfonietta Be'er Sheva.
+Florida Symphony.
+He was also Music Director of the Southwest Florida Symphony (2014-2020) and the Symphonette Raanana (2002-2008).

 Described as “a conductor with immense musicality and warm personality” by Maestro Zubin Mehta, Kabaretti has earned an impressive reputation across continents for his command of a vast symphonic and operatic repertoire, and his profound knowledge of and sensitivity to the music he conducts.